Leani Ratri Oktila: Career

+Oktila was introduced to badminton at the age of seven, under the direct guidance of her parents.
+Her talent stood out, enabling her to achieve success from a young age, including representing her province in national competitions.
 Initially, Oktila played badminton as a normal athlete since she was 8 years old, and she competed in national events starting from 1999.
 However, Oktila had a motorbike accident in 2011, causing her left leg to shrink, her left leg was 7 cm shorter than her right leg.
 Thus, she decided to move to the disability class.
-Oktila joined the Indonesian National Paralympic Committee (NPC) in 2013.
-Together with the paralympic national team, Oktila is increasingly motivated to excel despite her limitations.
+The immediate medical response involved emergency hospitalization and several surgeries to address the injuries, but they caused lasting mobility issues and balance difficulties.
+Oktila's rehabilitation process extended over more than a year, from 2011 into 2012, encompassing intensive physiotherapy sessions aimed at regaining basic function in her affected leg.
+Despite these efforts, the impairment persisted, fundamentally altering her physical capabilities.